akhilchibber/Road-Segmentation/README.md

 To get started with this project:

 1. Clone this repository to your local machine.
-2. Ensure you have Jupyter Notebook "Road-Segmentation.ipynb" downloaded.
+2. Ensure you have Jupyter Notebook installed and running.
 3. Install the required dependencies.
 4. Download the "DeepGlobe Road Extraction Dataset" and place it in the designated directory.
-5. Open and run the Jupyter Notebook to train and evaluate the model.
+5. Open and run the Jupyter Notebook "Road-Segmentation.ipynb" to train and evaluate the model.

 ## Contributing
 We welcome contributions to enhance the functionality and efficiency of this script.
 Feel free to fork, modify, and make pull requests to this repository.
 To contribute: